“Mend Your Nets”

 July 24, 2017

 I am a fisherman, but I did not know much about fishing nets at the time.
-I remember back in the 1908’s I went to Tampa Florida with a friend of mine to fish.
+I remember back in the 1980’s I went to Tampa Florida with a friend of mine to fish.
 When we got to our destination, my friend took out his fishing net, hung it up, and told me that he had to repair some holes in it.
 I replied to him, “I don’t see any holes,” and I really didn’t.
-However, when he threw the net in the Tampa Bay, and started to pull the net in, some of the fishes were finding their way out of one hole in the net.
+However, when he threw the net in the Tampa Bay, and started to pull the net in, some of the fish were finding their way out of one hole in the net.
 My friend exclaimed to me “See?”!
 I told you that they would get out through the hole in the net!”
 I then understood what he was talking about.

 As leaders of NABVETS, our lives are similar to fishing nets.
 If we intend to influence other men positively, we must then mend our nets.
 Note the following quotation from God’s word:

 “Going on from there, He saw two other brothers….mending their nets.
 He called them, and immediately they left the boat and their father, and followed Him.”
 Matt.
 4:21-22, Mk.
 1:19-20, KJV, 2002.

 Jesus was walking by the sea of Galilee, and saw two brothers, Simon Peter, and his brother casting their nets into the sea to catch fish.
 Jesus said to them “…follow me, and I will make you fishers of men.”
 They left their nets and followed Jesus, Matt.
 4:19-20, KJV 2002.
 Going on from there, He saw two other brothers…mending their nets.
 He called them, and they left all, and followed Jesus, Matt.
 4:21-22.